phenopackets/phenopacket-schema/docs/disease.rst

-   term, :ref:`rstontologyclass`, required, An ontology class that represents the disease onset, :ref:`rstage` or :ref:`rstagerange` or :ref:`rstontologyclass`, optional, an element representing the age of onset of the disease tumor_stage, :ref:`rstontologyclass`, optional, List of terms representing the tumor stage (TNM findings)
+   term, :ref:`rstontologyclass`, required, An ontology class that represents the disease onset, :ref:`rstage` or :ref:`rstagerange` or :ref:`rstontologyclass`, optional, an element representing the age of onset of the disease tumor_stage, :ref:`rstontologyclass`, optional, List of terms representing the tumor stage tnm_finding, :ref:`rstontologyclass`, optional, List of terms representing the tumor TNM score